 The inguinal canal is one of these weak points.
 The right inguinal canal lies just under the site of the appendectomy operation.

 The bulge is very soft and compressible (a part of the intestine lies directly under the skin).
-The swelling can proceed below towards the genitals (it can reach the scrotum in males).
+The swelling can proceed below toward the genitals (it can reach the scrotum in males).